Dhghomon/easy_rust/README.md

 }
 ```

 Make sure to notice that it takes a `mut self`.
 We saw this once before, and it is not a mutable reference (`&mut self`).
 It takes ownership of `Self` and with `mut` it will be mutable, even if it wasn't mutable before.
-That's because `.height()` has full ownership and nobody else can touch it, so it is safe.
+That's because `.height()` has full ownership and nobody else can touch it, so it is safe to be mutable.
 Then it just changes `self.height` and returns `Self` (which is `Character`).

 So let's have three of these builder methods.
 They are almost the same: